catalyst-cooperative/pudl/docs/index.rst

 * :doc:`data_sources/phmsagas`

 PUDL's clean and complete versions of these data sources are stored in the ``pudl.sqlite`` database.
-Larger datasets like EPA CEMS are stored in parquet files.
+Larger datasets, like EPA CEMS, are stored in parquet files.
 To get started using PUDL data, visit our :doc:`data_access` page, or continue reading to learn more about the PUDL data processing pipeline.